mjschultz/django-tastefulpy/docs/tutorial.rst

         (r'^api/', include(v1_api.urls)),
     )

-Note that we're now creating an :class:`~tastypie.api.Api` instance, registering our ``EntryResource`` and ``UserResource`` instances with it and that we've modified the urls to now point to ``v1_api.urls``.
+Note that we're now creating an :class:`~tastefulpy.api.Api` instance, registering our ``EntryResource`` and ``UserResource`` instances with it and that we've modified the urls to now point to ``v1_api.urls``.